Digital Voice Recorders: Ratings of Sources

 by Rob Sandall

-Our AssessmentRob Sandall offers a detailed roundup of digital audio recorders from Roland, Zoom, Tascam and Olympus, complete with a talking and guitar musical sound clip taken simultaneously on each recorder from the same session for comparison.
-All the recorders tested are said to have strengths and weaknesses, though two favorites are named.
+Our AssessmentRob Sandall offers a detailed roundup of digital audio recorders from Roland, Zoom, Tascam and Olympus, of which he makes some recommendations.
+Testing here is hands-on, complete with talking and guitar sound clips taken simultaneously on each recorder from the same session for comparison.
+Analysis is competent, and Sandall points out the specific strengths and weaknesses of each model.
 On the downside, some of the recorders -- including one of the recommended models -- are discontinued.

 Digital Voice Recorders